VirgilSecurity/virgil-messenger-qt/README.md

 ### Prerequisites
 Elements required for successful compilation:
-- Qt lib v.
+- Qt v.
 5.12.6 or higher for demo-iotkit-qt building.
 - CMake v.
 3.11 or higher for Virgil IoTKit framework building.
-- С compile system v.
-98 or higher for Virgil IoTKit framework building.
+- С98 or higher for Virgil IoTKit framework building.
-- С++ compile system v.
-14 or higher for Demo-iotkit-qt building.
+- С++14 or higher for Demo-iotkit-qt building.

 Demo-iotkit-qt package was tested on the gcc, clang, mingw compilers.